reborg/applenews-api/README.md

 # clj-applenewsapi

 clj-applenewsapi is a Clojure client for the [Apple Publisher REST api](https://developer.apple.com/news-publisher/).
+Apart from offering basic wrapping around REST endpoints, it adds bulk creation/deletion in parallel and automatic thumbnail image resizing.

 ## How to use